KeithCressman/mini-leetcode/README.md

 ## By Keith Cressman

 I made this project as part of a Christmas gift for my older brother.
-I hid my gift to him - in order to find the location, he had to correctly solve this programming puzzle on the mini-leetcode site.
+I hid my gift to him - in order to find the location, he had to correctly solve a programming puzzle on this mini-leetcode site.

 * To run the web server (made with next.js), simply run
   * npm run dev